Kiogora/DMemTCPProtocolDecoder/README.md

 # allData.arrFields
 This holds the individual message data such as GPS location, digital inputs and analogs.

-# If you need more functionality from this library but don't want to code it up let us know and we will assist you. email shane@bitid.co.za

-More detail to be added to this readme soon....
+# Original credit for this library goes to: shane@bitid.co.za